alejio/mlops_tutorial/README.md

 6. Release uploaded container to app: `heroku container:release web`
 7. See public app in browser: `heroku open`

+**Optional**

+You may want to run the training script and the application on your machine.

+*Training*:
+- Build container: `docker build -f train.Dockerfile -t mlops_tutorial_train .`
+- Run training: `docker run -it mlops_tutorial_train`
+- Or just run with Python: `python train.py local`

+*App*:
+- Build container: `docker build -f Dockerfile -t mlops_tutorial .`
+- Run container: `docker run -e PORT=8501 -it mlops_tutorial`
+- Or just run with Python: `streamlit run app.py local`

+If you want to run on your machine in the subsequent stages, you need to modify the above commands to include some environment variables as build args.

+Se comments at the bottom of Dockerfiles for more info.

 ## AlmostOps: Start getting more serious

 In this section, we will